particle-iot/docs/src/content/guide/how-to-build-a-product/authentication.md

 customers, as well as how you would like your product to function.

 There are three ways to manage authentication for your customers.
-  * **Simple Authentication**: Customers are created and managed directly by Particle
+  * [**Simple Authentication**](#simple-authentication): Customers are created and managed directly by Particle.
+This is the simplest and fastest way to get your connected product app working.
-  * **Two-legged Authentication**: You create and manage accounts for your customers yourself, and request scoped access to control customers' devices from Particle
+  * [**Two-legged Authentication**](#two-legged-authentication): You create and manage accounts for your customers yourself, and request scoped access to control customers' devices from Particle.
+This provides the maximum amount of flexibility and security for your application.
-  * **Login with Particle**: Your customers will create a Particle account and a separate account on your website, and link the two together using OAuth 2.0 *(Coming soon)*.
+  * [**Login with Particle**](#login-with-particle): Your customers will create a Particle account and a separate account on your website, and link the two together using OAuth 2.0 *(Coming soon)*.

 You will also need to choose what *medium* your customers will use to authenticate and setup their devices.
 This will likely depend on how you envision your customers interacting with their connected product.
   * **Mobile**: Use an iOS or Android mobile app to allow your customers to authenticate, setup their devices, and interact with their product.
 [More info](/guide/how-to-build-a-product/mobile-app/)
   * **Web**: Use a web browser and HTTP to allow your customers to authenticate, setup their devices, and interact with their product (*Coming soon*).

+When you're ready, click on the authenticaiton method that makes most sense to you.

 ## Simple Authentication